garg-ankush/Predict-Movie-ratings-using-Network-Analysis-in-Python/README.md

   Can relationships between directors and actors add value in predicting IMDB scores.

 ### Why:
   There is an oppurtunity in automating projects using machine learning even when attribute data may not be available.
+Solely   automating tasks based on relationships is possible.